ACT Legislative Assembly and Assembly Committees

 This committee, when performing the duties of a scrutiny of bills and subordinate legislation:

 - considers whether any instrument of a legislative nature made under an Act which is subject to disallowance and/or disapproval by the Assembly is in accord with the general objects of the Act under which it is made

-- considers whether any explanatory statement or explanatory memoradum associated with legislation and any regulatory impact statement meets the techincal or stylistic standards expected
+- considers whether any explanatory statement or explanatory memorandum associated with legislation and any regulatory impact statement meets the technical or stylistic standards expected

 - reports about human rights issues raised by bills presented to the Assembly.

 - examines the accounts and expenditure of the ACT and its authorities and all reports of the Auditor-General which have been presented to the Assembly